Infectious Diseases Data Verified

 Respiratory symptoms:

-In more severe cases, COVID-19 infection can cause pneumonia, severe acute respiratory syndrome, kidney failure, and sometimes even death.
+In more severe cases, COVID-19 infection can cause pneumonia (lung infection), severe acute respiratory syndrome, kidney failure, and sometimes even death.

 What Is the Cause of Worry?

 The disease is highly contagious and spreads through fomites very easily.
-The droplets that get released when someone coughs, sneezes or blows one’s nose harbour the virus, and when these get passed on to another person, he will acquire the disease.
+The droplets that get released when someone coughs, sneezes or blows one’s nose harbor the virus, and when these get passed on to another person, they will acquire the disease.
 Since it spreads so quickly in the community, it causes tremendous health problems and suffering to the community in general.

 What Precautions Can Be Followed?

-While the internet is flooded with what precautions to be taken, I would like to just stress to my readers that please read and understand from an authentic website.
-Only then can we say for sure that the info given is verified and authentic.
-Do not follow all the messages and forwards blindly.
-Everyone must now be aghast with info regarding the deaths and number of infected people.
-What we should do at the moment is to keep calm and follow all the instructions given by our local and national government authorities.
-I have collected some authentic information for you to simplify some common doubts regarding the disease.
+While the internet is flooded with what precautions to be taken, it is advised to read and understand from an authentic website.
+Do not follow all the messages and forward them blindly.
+Everyone must now be aghast with information regarding the deaths and number of infected people.
+People should keep calm and follow all the instructions given by the local and national government authorities in such situations.

 What Is Quarantine and How Is It Different From Isolation?

-Quarantine is used to separate and/or restrict the movement of seemingly normal people who could have been exposed to a communicable disease (COVID-19, in our case) to see if they become ill.
+Quarantine is used to separate and restrict the movement of seemingly normal people who could have been exposed to a communicable disease (COVID-19, in this case) to see if they become ill.
 They may have been exposed but do not know it, or they may not show symptoms.
 It helps to limit the spread.
-Quarantine can be done at one’s own home.
+The quarantine can be done at one’s own home.

 Isolation is used to separate ill persons who have a disease from those who do not.
 Isolation restricts the movement of ill persons to help stop the spread of certain diseases.
 Hospitals have isolation wards for communicable diseases.

-Quarantine is required when you may have the disease and may have got exposed to someone who has the disease before you are tested for the disease.
-Once you are tested positive, you are put in an isolation facility.
+Quarantine is required when a person may have the disease and may have got exposed to someone who has the disease before they are tested for the disease.
+Once a person is tested positive, they are put in an isolation facility.

 What Is Social Distancing?

 Keeping social contact to a bare minimum to pre-emptively reduce the spread of the disease is known as social distancing.
-This includes acts like staying home as much as possible, avoiding travel and transport, avoiding public places, functions, events, crowds, etc.
+This includes acts like staying home as much as possible, avoiding travel and transport, and avoiding public places, functions, events, and crowds.

 What’s the Catch?